-The garage door is one of the biggest sources of energy loss in the home.
+The garage door is one of the home’s most significant sources of energy loss.
 Even when your walls are properly insulated, standard doors allow the weather outside to influence the temperatures inside the space.

-For homes with an attached garage, this can result in a huge increase in your heating and cooling bills.
+For homes with an attached garage, this can significantly increase your heating and cooling bills.

 Insulating the door is a simple way to improve climate control in your garage.
-You have two options here: install a new pre-insulated door or insulate your existing door to fit your needs.
+You have two options: install a new pre-insulated door or insulate your existing door to fit your needs.

-Replacing the door is something you’ll want to hire a professional to do.
+You’ll want to hire a professional to replace the door.
 And that will cost you.
 The average fiberglass door costs between $1,500 and $2,000 without factoring in labor costs for the installation.

 This means you’ll end up spending more on the replacement than you would by insulating the existing door.
 Think about your budget and make the decision that you can reasonably afford.

-Don’t worry—insulating your existing door will definitely help keep the space more comfortable.
+Don’t worry—insulating your existing door will help keep the space more comfortable.